 Indian Giant Squirrel Facts

-- Firstly, the truly mesmerizing Indian Giant Squirrel represents an extremely large variety of tree squirrel.
-It also sometimes goes by the name of the Malabar Giant Squirrel.
+- Clearly, the Indian Giant Squirrel obviously represents an extremely large variety of tree squirrel.
+It also sometimes goes by the alternate common name of the Malabar Giant Squirrel.
+Its scientific name, though, remains the hard to pronounce Ratufa indica.

-- In addition, scientists presently acknowledge a total of four different subspecies of the incredible mammal.
-Most notably, all of these exist on the same continent as the primary species.
+- Scientists also presently acknowledge four different subspecies of the mammal.
+Amazingly, all of these exist on the same continent as the primary species.
+Though not unknown, such close association among species and subspecies remains uncommon.

-- Further, within its endemic range, the remarkable animal appears to exist in fairly large numbers.
-Due to this pleasantly surprising fact, the IUCN currently lists it as a Species of Least Concern.
+- It also boasts a status that not many species can make.
+Within its endemic range, the animal appears to exist in fairly large numbers.
+Due to this pleasantly surprising fact, the IUCN currently lists the stunning animal as a Species of Least Concern.

-- Finally, unlike most related species, this visually stunning creature is actually quite vocal.
+- Unlike most related species, this stunning creature actually evolved as quite vocal.
+This represents yet another manner in which the Indian Giant Squirrel distinguishes itself.
 It also produces different sounds for such things as warnings, mating, and territorial calls.

 Indian Giant Squirrel Physical Description

-However, its remarkable size alone does not make this species stand out to observers.
-That’s because it generally presents a stunning two-toned (and sometimes three-toned) color pattern.
+Its size alone does not make this impressive species stand out to observers.
+It generally presents a stunning pattern of natural coloring.
+This holds true due to the amazing fact that it generally presents a two-toned, and sometimes even a three-toned, color pattern.

-Furthermore, the exact pattern and combinations of colors varies between individuals.
-But, these most commonly include shades of tan, buff, rust, brown, and even a creamy-beige.
+The amazing coloring of the Indian Giant Squirrel does not stop there.
+Its exact pattern and combinations of colors also varies between individuals.
+These, though, most commonly consist of shades of tan, buff, rust, brown, and even, on rare occasions, a creamy-beige.

 - Kingdom: Animalia